Is your severe weather plan up to date?

-SHREVEPORT, La.
-(KTAL/KMSS) – With the threat of severe weather Friday for the ArkLaTex, now is the time to make sure your severe weather plan is up to date.
+TYLER, Texas (KETK) With the threat of severe weather Friday for all of East Texas, now is the time to make sure your severe weather plan is up to date.

-The Storm Prediction Center has all ArkLaTex counties and parishes in an ‘enhanced risk’ outlook.
-A level 3 threat on the 1 to 5 scale.

 In the event it’s needed, you must be able to get to your shelter area quickly – you may only have seconds to act.